 87 Geo.
 L.J.
 359

 Scholarly Commons Citation

 Luban, David, "A Flawed Case Against Punitive Damages" (1998).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1755.
+1755.